guidoism/tome/README.md

 * If we are going to inline a font map, it would be ideal to use a progressive format like JPEG-XL
 * The total size of a webpage (including all assets) should be smaller than a png screenshot of it
 * There's a tension between a format for archival purposes and a format for getting content quickly on the web.
 How can we reconcile this?
 I want to be able to archive webpages that I've visited.
+* My 24" 4k monitor has a DPI of 183 ([source](https://www.sven.de/dpi/))

 # Open Questions

 * What should the default unit be?
 TeX and DVI have special units.
 In the web we use pixel-like units that are 2x or 3x the size of the actual pixels sometimes.
 Should we use the web units?
 * What size should the inline bitmap fonts be?

+# Existing Solutions

+* [The HINT File Format](https://hint.userweb.mwn.de/hint/format.html) - Changes to TeX to output some of the internal state it uses to make layout decisions.
+I have high hopes for this format but it doesn't quite fit our needs as it is page-centric (as a replacement for PDF and DVI) and our goals are specifically a web-document replacement.
+* Gopher
+* Gemini

 # Proposal